 After being strong-armed by an Arab sheik and his goons, and getting no help from the police, Jim decides to track down the two people who caused his trouble: a soft-voiced gigolo and the sheik's naive daughter.

-A swanky party, attended by high society and Police Dept. VIPs, is robbed while Lt.
+At a swank party, attended by some of LA's high society and police dept. VIPs, in honor of Angel's brother-in-law, Aaron, being made Chief of Police, a robbery takes place, while Lt.
 Doug Chapman is in charge of security.
 Desperate to get back into good graces with his superiors, Chapman swallows his pride and asks Rockford to help him.

 Richie's father has been swindled by a man named Coombs.
 Jim assembles together a disparate group of con-artists in a complicated scheme using Coombs' anxieties, and even the "Curse" of King Tut, to save Mr. Brockelman from ruin.